Cristian5tarellas/Wargames/README.md

 ### About This Repository

-7This repository contains my solutions, notes, and insights as I navigate through the wargames offered by OverTheWire.
+This repository contains my solutions, notes, and insights as I navigate through the wargames offered by OverTheWire.
 Each challenge is a step closer to mastering key cybersecurity concepts and practical problem-solving skills.

 ## Wargames Included 🕹️